bytemomo/nautilus/docs/kraken/documentation.md

 ## Campaign

-The program is configured with a yaml file, this file define what is called a _campaign_, the campaign define how the application behave and what it should do.
+The program is configured with a yaml file, this file defines what is called a _campaign_, the campaign define how the application behave and what it should do.
 The campaign is divided in four main sections: